All Episodes

 And then we watched two things happen.

-The Pleiadians became a household word in ufology, representing the humanoid good guys.
+The Pleiadians became a household word in ufology representing the humanoid good guys.

-And at the same time, the UFO community polarized itself behind it, but being against it, claiming that all these tests had been done to disprove it.
+And at the same time, the UFO community polarized itself behind it, being against it, claiming that all these tests had been done to disprove it.

 Well, as the years have gone on, we have discovered that all they've been able to do is level personal attacks.

-Bruce McAbee inevitably said to Bob Kiviat, a producer of, well you know Bob produced, was with Encounters and produced the Autopsy, told Bob, according to Bob Kiviat, that he had never actually really tested the Billy Meyer pictures.
+Bruce McAbee inevitably said to Bob Kiviat, a producer of, well, you know, Bob was with Encounters and produced the autopsy.

-The Cal Corp books and as you know all the things on the net Vitalik Korf about the case being a hoax and everyone
+The Cal Corf books, and as you know, all the things on the net by Cal Corf about the case being a hoax and everyone connected with it as a fraud and a liar and incompetent.

-That the that the national media is going to have it and then the attacks are going to roll in well
+Now that this has happened, yet another case like the Meyer case, we're sitting back saying, okay, are we being set up for a fall again that the national media is going to have it and then the attacks are going to roll in?

-Well, my conclusion back then was that the pictures that Billy Meyer took in the 70s are absolutely, without fail, a large object over 20 feet in diameter.
+Well, my conclusion back then was that the pictures that Billy Meyer took in the 70s are absolutely without fail a large object over 20 feet in diameter.

-I believe that as the years went on, and the organization of East German patriots grew up around Billy, that they began to create their own evidence To tell the story, the legend of Billy Meyer who has really become a recluse in his own home.
+I believe that as the years went on and the organization of East German patriots grew up around Billy, that they began to create their own evidence to tell the story, the legend of Billy Meyer, who has really become a recluse in his own home.

 But the materials, the real materials in the Billy Meyer case have never reached the public or the UFO community.

-By 1979 we withdrew.
+By 1979, we withdrew.

 No more evidence out to the UFO.